GPC3 Targeted CAR-T Cell Therapy in Advanced GPC3 Expressing Hepatocellular Carcinoma (HCC)

 Detailed Description

-Background: Hepatocellular carcinoma (HCC) is the fifth most common cancer worldwide and the second leading cause of cancer-associated mortality with an average life expectancy of 6-9 months Despite the success of several studies showing efficacy in treating HCC, most clinical trials have failed to prove a survival advantage.
-Adoptive T-cell therapy exploits the natural ability of T-cells to recognize and eliminate their target.
-GPC3 is a cell surface protein that is expressed in nearly all HCC yet is undetectable in normal adult hepatic tissues.
-We want to evaluate the role of GPC3 targeted chimeric antigen receptor (CAR)-T cells in advanced GPC3 expressing HCC.
-Objective: To determine the safety and feasibility of T-cells, expressing a novel humanized anti-GPC3 chimeric antigen receptor, in participants with advanced HCC, expressing GPC3.
-Eligibility: Histologically confirmed diagnosis of hepatocellular carcinoma GPC3 positivity of >= 25% by immunohistochemistry At least 1 measurable lesion by RECIST v 1.1 criteria Age >= 18 years Design: We plan to conduct a phase I dose escalation designed clinical trial using CAR (hYP7)-T cells in participants with GPC3 expressing advanced hepatocellular carcinoma.
-Participants will undergo leukapheresis Participants will receive a lymphocyte depleting chemotherapy conditioning regimen with the intent of enhancing the activity of the infused CAR-expressing T cells Following the T cell infusion, there is a mandatory 9-day inpatient hospitalization to monitor for toxicity.
-The participants will be closely monitored during the first year after cell infusion and followed for life.
+Background: - Hepatocellular carcinoma (HCC) is the fifth most common cancer worldwide and the second leading cause of cancer-associated mortality with an average life expectancy of 6-9 months - Despite the success of several studies showing efficacy in treating HCC, most clinical trials have failed to prove a survival advantage. - Adoptive T-cell therapy exploits the natural ability of T-cells to recognize and eliminate their target. - GPC3 is a cell surface protein that is expressed in nearly all HCC yet is undetectable in normal adult hepatic tissues. - GPC3 is also expressed strongly in some non-HCC solid tumor malignancies. - We want to evaluate the role of GPC3 targeted chimeric antigen receptor (CAR)-T cells in advanced GPC3 expressing HCC as well as other advanced solid tumor malignancies with GPC3 expression.
+Objective: -To determine the safety and feasibility of T-cells, expressing a novel humanized anti-GPC3 chimeric antigen receptor, in participants with advanced solid tumor malignancy, expressing GPC3.
+Eligibility: - Histologically confirmed diagnosis of hepatocellular carcinoma or other solid tumor malignancy. - GPC3 positivity of >= 25% by immunohistochemistry - At least 1 measurable lesion by RECIST v 1.1 criteria - Age >= 18 years Design: - We plan to conduct a phase I dose escalation designed clinical trial using CAR (hYP7)-T cells in participants with advanced hepatocellular carcinoma or other advanced solid tumor malignancy, expressing GPC3. - Participants will undergo leukapheresis - Participants will receive a lymphocyte depleting chemotherapy conditioning regimen with the intent of enhancing the activity of the infused CAR-expressing T cells - Following the T cell infusion, there is a mandatory 9-day inpatient hospitalization to monitor for toxicity. - The participants will be closely monitored during the first year after cell infusion and followed for life.